yohagos/golang-mux-redis/README.md

 Creating an template Project in which I want to combine Go as programming language, Gorilla/Mux library as Web Server (Multiplexer) and Redis as In-Memory Database.

+I'm currently only using Gorilla/Mux as Multiplexer, but Gorilla provides a lot more Go Libraries to push your Applications to new heights.
+So please take a look at their GitHub Page.

 ### Use Case

 You can print a list of all Users and add a new User.
 Nothin special xD